 Our current focus is in Rwanda.
 Sub-Saharan Africa is ranked as one of the world’s most underserved areas for access to clean water.

 Rwanda is a poor, rural country located in south-central Africa.
 With 80% of its population struggling to make it by with mainly subsistence agriculture, the 1994 genocide decimated their already fragile economic base.
 Today, though making strides to regain their economic stability, the population below the poverty line remains at nearly 45%.
-Specifically, we work along the Nyabarongo River, serving 5 rural districts that use the river and adjacent swamps as their main water source.
+Specifically, we work along the Nyabarongo River, serving 7 rural sectors that use the river and adjacent swamps as their main water source.

 We first met with the local committee in April of 2013 and by June we had trained 32 volunteers and begun filter distributions.
 Today, 21,710 people have access to a decade or more of clean water in Gahanga thanks to 2,400 SAM3 filters, six SAM2 filters, and 13 rainwater harvest systems.
 But the numbers don’t begin to explain the difference these clean water solutions have made in the lives of those in Gahanga—people like Hadja or the 58 children at the Gahanga Home For Vulnerable Children.

 In early 2014, we entered our third district—Ntarama (pronounced Na-ra’-ma), an area inhabited by 11,581 people.
 Ntarama isn’t just hard to pronounce.
 It also epitomizes an extremely hard life on all fronts.
 This sector was especially impacted by the 1994 genocide with a disproportionately high death toll—around 5,000 people.
 Add to the mental trauma is the dirty, nasty Nyabarongo serving as the primary water source.
 By June of 2015 we distributed SAM3 filters to 1,545 families (7,670 individuals).
 But that’s not all, we also provided 9 Rainwater Harvest Systems and 6 SAM2 filters reaching a grand total of 15,125 people with a decade or more of clean water.